maximdeclercq/django-vue/README.md

 # Django Fluid

 A promising attempt to bring the power of single-page applications to Django.
-Make your views quick and fluid with zero configuration!
+Make your views quick and fluid without any configuration or extensive code changes!

 ## Installation